 So the standard fish oil group did see improvement, and the improvements wasn’t all that different in scale to the group given PCSO-524!

 But this isn’t the only problem we’ve found in these studies.

 In this trial we find out that PCSO-524 is actually a combination of green lipped muscle oil, extra virgin olive oil, and Vitamin E (as we’re told on the bottle of OmegaXL).
 We are also given the ratios of the ingredients in PCSO-524; each serving of OmegaXL is only about 33% green lipped mussel extract, and the other 66% is olive oil!

 What’s more, in neither study do the researchers actually use a placebo as control.
 In the first cited study, they use regular fish oil, and in the second, they use olive oil.
 We therefore cannot compare how much of an added benefit you get from the consumption of green lipped mussel oil on top of regular olive oil or in comparison to fish oil.

 The main issue with both of these studies, however, is that they are funded by the manufacturer of Lyprinol.
 This supplement is identical to OmegaXL in that it contains nothing but PCSO-524.
 The only difference between these two products is that OmegaXL gives you twice the dose.

 We don’t need to tell you why this is a problem; it’s no coincidence that manufacturer-funded studies tend to show that a supplement works like gangbusters.

 The only studies showing significant improvements from the consumption of PCSO-524 were funded by the maker of a PCSO-524 supplement.
 They do not use proper controls or placebo groups.
-IN both cases, researches used doses far higher than you get from Omega XL.
-Great Healthworks misrepresents the findings of the studies on the OmegaXL website.
+In both cases, researches used doses far higher than you get from Omega XL.
+Great Healthworks, and Larry King, misrepresents the findings of the studies on the OmegaXL website.
 It turns out that this patented blend is mostly olive oil anyway.